mcmorki/RESTAPIREACT/README.md

-# RESTAPIREACT

-DO NOT RUN THE SEED

-commands to run

-cd into client
-npm install
-npm start
+Let's start

-cd into api
-npm install
+/api -> npm install , npm start

-npm start
+/client -> npm install, npm start

+would make this project run

+Do not run the seed